vpp-dev/vpp-release-notes/README.md

 @page release_notes_2602 Release notes for VPP 26.02

-More than 84 commits since the previous release, including 12 fixes.
+More than 88 commits since the previous release, including 13 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.02 release, generated as on Fri Oct 17 02:38:53 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 26.02 release, generated as on Sat Oct 18 02:32:13 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER